shadowed1/ChromeOS_PowerControl/README.md

 <br>

 - Installer has prompts to customize installation.
-- PowerControl, BatteryControl, FanControl, and SleepControl can run in the background and can be adjusted in real-time.
+- PowerControl, BatteryControl, FanControl, GPUControl, and SleepControl can run in the background and be adjusted in real-time.
 <br><br><br><br>

 __PowerControl commands with examples:__